-- 2. (1) In this Act- - "Commissioner" means the Data Commissioner appointed under section 8; - "contact information" means information to enable an individual or business to be contacted and includes in respect of the representative of a business, his personal phone number and address and in respect of the business, the name, position name or title, business telephone number, business address and business e-mail and facsimile number of the individual; - "Corporation" means the corporation sole established under section 8(3); - "Court" means the High Court of Trinidad and Tobago; - "data" means any document, correspondence, memorandum, book, plan, map, drawing, pictorial or graphic work, photograph, film, microfilm, sound recording, videotape, machine-readable record and any other documentary material, regardless of physical form or characteristics, and any copy of those things;

-"data matching" means the comparison, whether naturally or by means of any electronic or other device, of any data that contains personal information about individuals with other documents containing personal information about individuals for the purpose of producing new forms of information about individuals;

-"enterprise" means a partnership or body (corporate or unincorporated) engaged in business;

-"head of a public authority" means the Permanent Secretary of a Ministry, the Head of a Government Department, the President or Chief Executive Officer of a corporation or the Chairman of an agency;
+2. In this Act-

+- "Commissioner" means the Information Commissioner appointed under section 8; - "Court" means the High Court of Trinidad and Tobago; - "data" means any document, correspondence, memorandum, book, plan, map, drawing, pictoral or graphic work, photograph, film, microfilm, sound recording, videotape, machine-readable record and any other documentary material, regardless of physical form or characteristics, and any copy of those things; - "data matching" means the comparison, whether naturally or by means of any electronic or other device, of any data that contains personal information about individuals with other documents containing personal information about individuals for the purpose of producing new forms of information about individuals; - "enterprise" means a partnership or body (corporate or unincorporated) engaged in business; - "Head of a Public Body" means the President, the Permanent Secretary of a Ministry, the Head of a Government Department, the Head of the Judiciary, Chief Executive Officer of a corporation or the Chairman of an agency or where such title does not exist, the person who performs such duties:

-"health care body" means a regional health authority established under the Regional Health Authorities Act, a hospital, Chap.
-29:05 extended care facility, clinic, Psychiatric Hospital as defined under the Mental Chap.
-28:02 Health Act, a private hospital as defined under the Private Hospitals Act, and Chap.
-29:03 similar bodies licensed by the Minister with responsibility for health;
+"health care body" means a regional health authority established under the Regional Chap.
+29:05 Health Authorities Act, a hospital, extended care facility, clinic, psychiatric hospital as defined under the Mental Health Act, a Chap.
+28:02 private hospital as defined under the Private Hospitals Act, and similar bodies Chap.
+29:03 licensed by the Minister with responsibility for health;